 The 5 Day Powerbuilding Split That Became The #1 Program (Full Guide)

-A vascular and muscular guy is wearing a black beanie and a black tank top with red stripes on the side is looking down at his right bicep as he performs a bicep curl which is a part of the 5 day powerbuilding split workout routine he's following.
+A muscular guy wearing a black beanie and a black tank top with red stripes on the sides is looking down at his right bicep while performing a bicep curl, which is part of his workout routine.

 A 5 day powerbuilding split is possibly the best program to build strength and size at the same time because it incorporates both bodybuilding and powerlifting types of training with high frequency.